BLOGS

 Using the wrong chart type

-One other example of how visualizations can be misleading is selecting the wrong graph or chart for the wrong application.
+One other example of how data visualization can be misleading is selecting the wrong graph or chart for the wrong application.
 As we’ve covered here, there are a plethora of visualization options available to us today.
 It’s important to keep in mind the story that the data is telling, and select the right graph or chart for the right application.
 For instance, using a distribution-style graph for a comparison is sure to confuse your audience.

 Manipulating the y-axis

-Beyond using potentially confusing logarithmic scales, your data visualizations could also mislead your audience should you truncate the y axis.
+Beyond using potentially confusing logarithmic scales, your data visualizations could also mislead your audience should you truncate the y-axis.
 For instance, consider these 2 graphs showing website traffic over the source of a couple months:

-On the left graph, it appears that the last last 10 days saw a high level of traffic.
+On the left graph, it appears that the last 10 days saw a high level of traffic.
 In fact, the traffic around June 3 looks like it was double the traffic of May 24.
 However, this visualization is actually misleading, due to a truncated y-axis that displays values beginning at about 500 sessions.

 If we zoom the y-axis scale out to start at 0 sessions, as seen in the graph on the right, we actually see that the sessions are relatively stable.
-Sure, there are more sessions at the beginning of June, but it is not double the traffic as the left-hand graph implied.
+Sure, there are more sessions at the beginning of June, but it is not double the traffic as the left-hand graph implies.
 So, while both graphs show the same data, visualization choices have a large effect on how the viewer might interpret the data.

-Most visualization tools give you the ability to edit the y-axis.
+Most data visualization tools give you the ability to edit the y-axis.
 But with great editing power comes great responsibility.
 The responsibility to ensure your graphs are not misleading.

 Skewed data = misleading visualizations